-vMODB provides a purpose-built database to minimize coordination and maximize VMS concurrency.
-The specialization is based on the following:
+\name\ provides a purpose-built database to minimize coordination and maximize VMS concurrency.
+It takes advantage of the substantial increase in main memory sizes observed in recent years, which are often sufficient to accommodate the entire state of transactional systems.
+The co-design of VMS abstraction and the database enables several performance optimizations as explained below.

-\textbf{Natively in-process.} A in-process VMS database is instantiated for each VMS instance in vMODB to manage its relational tables.
-Albeit state-of-the-art databases like Duck-DB~\cite{duckdb} operate in process, applications typically necessitate costly calls to database running outside the application process for data access (e.g., via JNI~\cite{jni}).
-In vMODB, as all components are natively in process, that is, calls never leave the application process context, allowing data transfers between the VMS database and application logic with minimal overhead.
-In addition, data access technologies like ORMs through JDBC~\cite{jdbc} must parse application objects into a database message protocol and vice versa. vMODB, however, operates natively with entities, speeding up key tasks such as constraint enforcement, query processing, and durable writes.
+\textit{Natively in-process.} An in-process database is instantiated for each VMS instance in \name\ to manage its relational tables.
+Albeit state-of-the-art databases like Duck-DB~\cite{duckdb} operate in-process, applications typically necessitate costly calls to database running outside the application process for data access (e.g., via JNI~\cite{jni}).
+In \name, all components are natively in-process, meaning calls never leave the application's process context.
+This allows for data transfers between the VMS database and application code with minimal overhead.
+In addition, data access technologies like ORMs through JDBC~\cite{jdbc} must parse application objects into a database message protocol and vice versa. \name, however, operates natively with entities, speeding up key tasks such as constraint enforcement, query processing, and durable writes.

-\textbf{Multi-versioning.} To optimize the execution of concurrent transactions and the processing of ad hoc read-only queries, VMS database is designed as a multi-version system.
-Differently from traditional multi-version systems that assign transaction identifiers or transaction timestamps in-flight~\cite{mvcc}, VMS database relies on the ordered TiDs assigned by the coordinator to assign versions to data items and therefore preserve the illusion that each transaction is executing alone on a dedicated system.
+\textit{Multi-versioning.} To optimize the execution of concurrent transactions and ad hoc read-only queries, VMS database is designed as a multi-version system.
+Unlike traditional multi-version systems that assign transaction identifiers or transaction timestamps in-flight~\cite{mvcc}, the VMS database relies on the ordered TiDs assigned by the dispatchers to assign versions to data items, ensuring that each transaction appears to be executing alone on a dedicated system.